pote/dropshare-landing/README.md

 ## What this is

-Dropshare allows you to use a custom html file as a way to present your drops, it automatically previews images but it does nothingfor audio and video files, so I decided to write my own thing.
+Dropshare allows you to use a custom html file as a way to present your drops, it automatically previews images but it does nothing for audio and video files, so I decided to write my own thing.

 ## Features